Summary: in this tutorial, you’ll learn to use the SQL LIMIT

 Code language: SQL (Structured Query Language) (sql)

-clause sorts the employees by salary in descending order and then the LIMIT
+clause sorts the employees by salary in descending order. - Second, the

-clause restricts five rows returned from the query.
+clause returns five rows from the top of the result set.

 Suppose you have to get employees who have the 2nd highest salary in the company.
 To do so, you use the LIMIT OFFSET